ElmoDFGD/ElmoRim/README.md

  3. Scroll down in Global Settings to **Shader Cache Size**
  4. Double Click **Driver Default** to the right of Shader Cache Size and select **10 GB**
  5. Click **Apply** in the bottom right hand corner.
- 6. Exit out of the application.
+ 6. Exit the application.
 ![](https://raw.githubusercontent.com/iAmMe27/Tahrovin/main/img/ShaderCache.png)
+## Installation

 ### Wabbajack Installation

 #### Installing Wabbajack

-Once pre-installation is completed, download the [latest version of Wabbajack]((https://github.com/wabbajack-tools/wabbajack/releases)) on this github and place it in a folder such as `C:\Wabbajack`. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, etc.), or in Skyrim's Steam folder**.
+Once pre-installation is completed, download the [latest version of Wabbajack]((https://github.com/wabbajack-tools/wabbajack/releases)) and place it in a folder such as `C:\Wabbajack`. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, etc.) or in Skyrim's Steam folder**.
 Placing it on an SSD will speed up the installation process.

-#### Downloading and Installing
+#### Downloading and Installing ElmoRim

-Downloading and installing ElmoRim can take a while depending on internet connection and computer.
+Installing ElmoRim is a straightforward process.
+A Nexus Premium account is strongly advised.
+Download and installation can take a while depending on internet connection and computer specs.
 To install ElmoRim, complete the following steps.

 1. Open Wabbajack and click `Browse Modlists`
-2. Tick on the `Show Unofficial lists` option in the top right corner of Wabbajack
+2. Tick the `Show Unofficial lists` option in the top right corner of Wabbajack
 3. Press the download button on ElmoRim and wait for it to download.
-4. Set the installation folder to be somewhere like C:\Games\ElmoRim. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**
+4. Set the installation folder to be somewhere like C:\Games\ElmoRim. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, etc.), or in Skyrim's Steam folder**
 > The download location does not need to be on a SSD, but it makes installing faster.
 5. Press the play button to begin.
 7. If the installation is successful, prosper and move onto [post installation](#post-installation).
 If the installation is unsuccessful, follow what is below.
+>Wabbajack automatically [downgrades](https://www.nexusmods.com/skyrimspecialedition/mods/57618) the Skyrim installation version 1.5.97. **Do not** downgrade the steam install or the modlist yourself.

-### Problems with installation
+#### Problems with installation

 It is possible to encounter an error with Wabbajack when installing.
 Some common issues are listed below.